IanPeake/FatMaxxer/README.md

 (https://www.frontiersin.org/articles/10.3389/fphys.2020.596567/full).
 Measuring VT1 reliably normally requires a lab test.
 DFA requires only a heart rate strap that can measure inter-heartbeat intervals accurately and reliably.
-FatMaxxer works just for Polar H10 which is the consumer HR strap validated in research.
+FatMaxxer works just for H10 which is a consumer HR strap validated for use in several research studies.

 FatMaxxer reports ⍺1 for the past two minutes in "near real time" via the GUI, speech (speaker/headphones, configurable) and notifications (configurable).